Denver Truck Accident Lawyers

 Identifying the cause of an accident and all possible liable parties is the first step in any truck accident case.
 Our legal team can evaluate what happened and use necessary resources to determine whether you have the right to bring a truck accident claim.
 The sooner you call, the sooner our investigation can begin.
 Evidence can disappear over time and your chances of proving negligence decrease as more time passes.
 Call our Denver vehicle accident attorney to begin your free case evaluation.

-Victims of truck accidents sustain injuries ranging from minor bruises and scratches to traumatic brain injury, spinal cord injury, burn injury, or paralysis, and even fatalities.
+Victims of truck accidents can sustain injuries ranging from minor bruises and scratches to traumatic brain injury, spinal cord injury and paralysis, burn injuries, and even fatalities.

 In an accident involving a commercial truck and a passenger vehicle, the odds are always stacked against the little guy.
-Such accidents can cause incredible pain and suffering to victims, but an experienced attorney can help you recover some of what you deserve.
-If a careless trucker or trucking company has harmed you or a loved one, please contact the Denver truck accident attorneys at the Tenge Law Firm, LLC, at (303) 502-5587 today to schedule a free case evaluation.
+Such accidents can cause incredible pain and suffering for victims, but an experienced attorney can help you recover some of the compensation you deserve.
+If a careless trucker or trucking company has harmed you or a loved one, please contact the Denver truck accident attorneys at the Tenge Law Firm, LLC today to schedule a free case evaluation.